stephenhoward/community-calendar/README.md

 ### The Public

 The public can browse, search and share events listed on the calendar.
-They can RSVP for events and reach out to event organizers if the appropriate links and information is posted to the event.
+They can RSVP for events and reach out to event organizers if the appropriate links and information are posted to the event.

 ### Contributors